Olical/impl/README.md

     map people
       fn: person, get person "name"
     fn: name
-      <: len name, val 10
+      <: len name; 10
 ```

 All lists are executed like Lisp, the first item is presumed to be a function.
-You must use `val` to return single values and `list` to return a list without executing it.
+You must use `;` to return single values.

 ## Integration